-Kinsta makes no reservations about the company's focus.
-The full name of the organization of Kinsta Managed WordPress Hosting, and that pretty effectively signals most of the ups and downs of Kinsta as a hosting provider.
+Kinsta makes no reservations about the company’s focus.
+The full name of the organization of Kinsta Managed WordPress Hosting, and that pretty effectively signals most of the pros and cons of Kinsta as a hosting provider.

 My Kinsta Review

 I would say the majority of the web hosting companies I run into out there try to offer a wide variety of services and features.
 That makes sense; by casting a wide net web hosts hope to attract a broad base of clientele, thus maximizing their potential income.
 Kinsta does not follow that line of thinking.

 If anything really sets Kinsta apart from the herd, it is their unwavering focus on doing one thing and doing it well.
 They exclusively provide managed WordPress hosting.
 Exclusively on Google Cloud.
 With the web server, database architecture, language versions, and so on, of their choosing, not yours.
 Basically, they give you the setup that they have determined works for the most people, and you are supposed to not worry about it.

 When it comes down to it, there is a certain class of users who will hate that approach, and a certain class of users who genuinely want a provider that just works and doesn’t require them to fiddle with version control systems and config files.

 Which group you belong to will likely play a large part in determining how you react to Kinsta.

 Kinsta is ridiculously well rated.
 Their reputation online and within the web hosting community is sterling.
 Check out this summary of ratings from popular web hosting ratings aggregate hostadvice.com: